 Total interest income decreased by 7.1%, which was driven by a decrease of \$2.4 million or 6.7% on interest income on our investments in debt securities for the year ended September 30, 2013, as compared to the year ended September 30, 2012.
 This was primarily due to the increase in early payoffs at par during the year, partially offset by an increase in our weighted average yield on our interest-bearing investment portfolio.
 The level of interest income on our investments is directly related to the principal balance of our interest-bearing investment portfolio during the year, multiplied by the weighted average yield.
-The weighted average principal balance of our interest-bearing investment portfolio during the year, multiplied by the weighted average yield on the principal balance of our interest-bearing investment portfolio during the year, multiplied by the weighted average yield average of \$30.2 million, or 9.5%.
-The weighted average yield on the principal balance of our interest-bearing investments for the year ended September 30, 2013, was \$17.5 million for the prior year, a decrease of \$30.2 million, or 9.5%.
+The weighted average principal balance of our interest-bearing investment portfolio during the year ended September 30, 2013, was \$287.3 million, compared to \$317.5 million for the prior year, a decrease of \$30.2 million, or 9.5%.
+The weighted average yield on the principal balance of our interest-bearing investments for the year ended September 30, 2013, was \$11.6%, as compared to 11.3% for the prior year.
 The weighted average yield on our portfolio increased during the year ended September 30, 2013, as compared to the prior year, due to the origination of higher yielding new proprietary investments coupled with the early payoffs of 12 of our syndicated investments, which generally bear lower interest rates than our proprietary investments.